-- High caffeine content, two cups will get you to the finish line of any task that needs to be done.
+- High caffeine content, one cup will get you to the finish line of any task that needs to be done.
 It’s that strong.

 - Illy has six different boxes of intense blends, flavors, and aromas to satisfy your varied coffee desires.
 The flavors include caramel, cocoa, chocolate, fruits, and sometimes, even jasmine.

-- The aroma might not satisfy you because it’s undetectable.
-The lack of scent might turn off many people who love to smell their coffee beans.
+- The aroma is undetectable.
+The lack of scent might turn off many people who look forward to smelling their coffee brew.